CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 Once the network has been trained adequately, we can run new inputs on it and see if we get some good results.

 Using provided weights for a working XOR neural network, I was able to verify my code correctly feeds forward and builds the network.
-I've been able to produce my own fairly accurate weights for XOR, but they certainly aren't perfect and it already takes 1000s of iterations of training to get as close as they are.
+I've also been able to produce my own fairly accurate weights for XOR: (This had a target error of 0.01)

 ```
 Ran 13101 iterations of training